-It’s said that the grayling gets its Latin name from smelling vaguely of thyme, thymos, when it’s caught.
-The large, shimmering dorsal fin – often known as ‘the sail’ among sport fishermen – is the grayling’s distinctive feature.
-And it’s also a real mood enhancer for us fishermen, because there’s always a grayling in the mood for a bite.
-And if you find one you’ll find several.
+It’s said that the grayling gets its Latin name from smelling vaguely of thyme when it’s caught.
+The large, shimmering dorsal fin – often known as ‘the sail’ among sport fishers – is the grayling’s distinctive feature.
+And it’s also a real mood enhancer for us fishers because there’s always a grayling in the mood for a bite.
+And if you find one, you’ll find several.
 Grayling live in shoals.
 It’s present all over Swedish Lapland, from the sea to the mountains.
 A one-kilo grayling is a trophy, but many weighing in at over two kilos are caught every year.

-Perch skin was used when making coffee back in the day, and referred to as ‘sieve skin’.
+Perch skin was used when making coffee back in the day and referred to as ‘sieve skin’.
 People used to sieve coffee through a perch skin to separate the grounds from the coffee.
 Enok Sarri in Nikkaluokta would predict the weather using reindeer stomachs and perch fins.
 Another weather teller, Jean Jönsson, remembers how all perch fins were black during autumn 1965.
 That winter was unusually cold.
-According to legend the perch got its name when Saint Peter lost his key in a lake where the perch lived.
-When the perch refused to bring the keys back the other fish got upset and beat the perch until stripes appeared.
-In reality the perch normally take the bait.
+According to legend, the perch got its name when Saint Peter lost his key in a lake where the perch lived.
+When the perch refused to bring the keys back, the other fish got upset and beat the perch until stripes appeared.
+In reality, the perch usually take the bait.
 The Swedish record is 3.15 kilos, but anything over a kilo is a nice trophy.
 The perch is also a really tasty table fish.

 The Russian author Sergei Aksakov wrote: “The greediness of pike knows no bounds”.
 It’s not surprising that we call them crocodiles.
-It often bites fish too large for it to swallow; it’s greed literally kills it.
-The present Swedish record is 19.34 kilos, but many pike have been caught and weighed in at more than 20 kilos, but the methods of catching them or the weighing procedure have been questioned.
+It often bites fish too large for it to swallow; its greed literally kills it.
+The current Swedish record is 21.07 kilos, but many pikes have been caught and weighed in at more than 20 kilos, but the methods of catching them or the weighing procedure have been questioned.
 Among other stories, rumour has it that a 30-kilo pike was once caught in Lake Hornavan in Arjeplog.
 The female is the larger version of these crocodiles.
-Very few male pike reach ten kilos.
-These days it’s more common to measure the length of the pike instead of the weight, because more and more anglers practise catch and release and put their pike back.
+Very few male pikes reach ten kilos.
+These days it’s more common to measure the length of the pike instead of the weight because more and more anglers practise catch and release and put their pike back.
 A one-metre pike is a trophy.

 A latecomer in Swedish Lapland.
 Or, perhaps a kind of research ‘Gulag’.
 The species – sometimes spitefully referred to as ‘pike trout’ – was introduced to the large mountain lakes to eat small fish.
-According to researchers they wouldn’t be able to breed well in these new waters.
+According to researchers, they wouldn’t be able to breed well in these new waters.
 But the new species didn’t care much about either assumption.
-The stock of smaller fish hasn’t been that affected and the lake trout is multiplying.
+The stock of smaller fish hasn’t been that affected, and the lake trout are multiplying.
 World-leading research is carried out in Ammarnäs by the University of Umeå.
-And many trolling fishermen find their challenge in the hunt for the lake trout.
+And many trolling fishers find their challenge in the hunt for the lake trout.

-As a sport fish perhaps it’s not worth mentioning, but as an individual it’s very special.
+As a sport fish, perhaps it’s not worth mentioning, but it’s very special as an individual.
 It’s a kind of matriarchy in the northern Baltic Sea.
-Or rather – a fish subject to gynocracy where the ‘women’, the females, are worshipped for their roe and the males might at best be salted and barbecued on a gridiron over an open fire.
-Vendace roe from Kalix became Sweden’s first product with protected designation of origin in 2010, on a par with Champagne and Parmesan.
-And if you ask us it goes well with both, and with much else besides.
+Or rather – a fish subject to gynocracy where the females are worshipped for their roe, and the males might at best be salted and barbecued on a gridiron over an open fire.
+Vendace roe from Kalix became Sweden’s first product with a protected designation of origin in 2010, on a par with Champagne and Parmesan.
+And if you ask us, it goes well with both, and with much else besides.